Greenfield ? Brownfield ? . . . . try "Greyfield"

 Little Ships will be there to lead or help the proposers, to listen to the planners and the public and to help maximise the number of good quality affordable, decent and secure homes for everyone without adversely affecting the communities that we will be building in.

-If others wish to copy our model and help increase the quantity and quality of affordable, decent and secure homes, that can only be a good thing.
+If others wish to copy our not-for-profit property development model and help increase the quantity and quality of affordable, decent and secure homes, that can only be a good thing.

 The Little Ships idea is not complicated.
 It is also not obvious and it is definitely not easy.
 But it is the right thing to do and eventually, we hope people will realise that the answer to the housing crisis has been all around us, all along.